dbentler/personalwebsite/markdown/lw-network.md

 This article won't be going into much detail about the actual business.
 Instead, we'll be focusing on the software developed for it: LW-Core, LW-Hub, and Punish-GUI.
 These plugins were written by myself and others in order to improve our service and optimize server efficiency.
 In the cases of Punish-GUI and parts of LW-Core, they were designed to give a front-end interface to our back-end that our volunteer staff and administrators could utilize to make sure their daily tasks were completed.

-If you are interested in learning more about the LW-Network besides the software aspect of it, you can either [contact me](https://www.darrenbentler.com/contact), or watch this short video I made with Brock Radford where we discuss our time running the network together (it's more of a podcast than a video).
+If you are interested in learning more about the LW-Network besides the software aspect of it, you can [contact me](https://www.darrenbentler.com/contact).

 #### <span class="span-underline">Definitions</span>